yaramt/StemCells/README.md

 ![image](https://user-images.githubusercontent.com/98098222/159830847-c4c6bcea-b0d3-401f-bd8a-d562e155ed0d.png) <br/>
 ** The score.R file is responsible for computing the scores<br/>
 ## Stemness Score Final Table<br/>
-The score results are represented in tables one of which is the following stemness score table.
+The score results are represented in tables, the following one is the stemness score table.
 It is clear that cancerous tissues have relatively high stemness scores: <br/>
 ![image](https://user-images.githubusercontent.com/98098222/159835014-cf09da7e-5752-4e50-8b16-65bb1ed1bfc8.png)<br/>